2013 triple murder of Kurdish activists in Paris

 Demonstration in Paris on 11 January 2019.

-Fidan Doğan, Sakine Cansiz and Leyla Şaylemez, Kurdish women's activists, were assassinated by gunshots to the head during the night of 9–10 January 2013 in the 10th arrondissement of Paris.
+On the night of January 9th, 2013, Fidan Doğan, Sakine Cansiz and Leyla Şaylemez, three Kurdish women's activists, were assassinated in the 10th arrondissement of Paris.
+Despite a suspect being arrested, and the investigation into the shootings being reopened in 2019, the crime officially remains unsolved.
+The killings have sparked numerous protests among the Kurdish population in France.

 Assassinations

 During the night between Wednesday 9 and Thursday 10 January 2013, the bodies of Fidan Doğan (28), Sakine Cansız (54) and Leyla Şaylemez (24) – all three Kurdish women activists – were found in the premises of the Centre d'Information sur le Kurdistan located on 147 Rue La Fayette in Paris.
 Each of them were shot execution-style with several bullets in the head and neck.

 Victims

 Sakine Cansız was one of the co-founders of the Kurdistan Workers' Party (PKK), Fidan Dogan was a member of the Kurdistan National Congress and also involved at the Kurdistan Information Center in Paris, which is considered a liaison office to the PKK by France Info and Leyla Saylemez was an activist in the Kurdish youth movement.